 Don't expect mom to "make" your child visit you just because the judge said you get the child every other holiday.
 After several years of sporadic contact, you seriously can't think your child will want to spend holidays or summer breaks with you or your family.
 You're a stranger.
 What child would want to spend their holidays or summer breaks with strangers?
-Oh, and if you do somehow manage to convince your child to spend some of their holidays or summer break with you, take vacation time to spend with them.
-Don't stick them in day care or send them to camp.
-They didn't travel across country to be plunked into daycare or sent to camp because you couldn't afford to take time off work to spend with them (especially when you can afford to take time off work to go visit the new in-laws.)
+Oh, and if you do somehow manage to convince your child to spend some of their holidays or summer break with you, take vacation time to spend with them, don't stick them in day care or send them to camp.
+They didn't travel across country to be plunked into daycare or sent to camp because you couldn't afford to take time off work to spend with them (especially when you can afford to take time off work to go visit the new in-laws or take your new family on vacation to Disney World immediately after your child goes back to mom – yeah true story.)
 It's called planning.
 Moms do it all the time.

 Remember your actions speak a whole lot louder than your words.
 Children pick up on things pretty darned fast and it doesn't take them long to realize your platitudes and empty gestures are just that.
 Be honest with your child.
 Hell, be honest with yourself.

 From personal experience I know parenting isn't easy.
 And parenting from a distance is probably harder, but it's impossible if you only do a half assed job at it.

 - Don't tell a child you're going to do something and then don't.